-• Applications: Students may request application forms by contacting the Admissions Office, or through the Rider University Web site.

-- Audition/Interview: Students intending to pursue the music emphasis must satisfactorily complete an audition before being accepted into the college.
+- Applications: Students may request application forms by contacting the Admissions Office, or through the Rider University Web site. - Audition/Interview: Students intending to pursue the music emphasis must satisfactorily complete an audition before being accepted into the college.
 Audition requirements may be found on our Web site.
 Upon acceptance, all applicants to the music emphasis must complete placement tests in music theory and piano.
 Students intending to pursue the general or theater emphasis must complete an interview with arts administration or theater faculty. - Credentials: Applicants for admission to the freshman class should be graduates or prospective graduates of accredited secondary schools where they have pursued college preparatory courses.
 Four secondary school credits must be presented in English as well as other credits in disciplines such as natural sciences, history and social studies, mathematics, and foreign languages.
 Students interested in the music emphasis should show evidence of previous music study and experience.
 It is each student's responsibility to have an official and final high school transcript sent to the Admissions Office in order to document high school diploma conferral.
 Applicants who hold high school equivalency diplomas and high school graduates who have pursued business courses will be considered.
 Two letters of recommendation and an essay are required. - Standardized test scores: Students must submit scores from either the Scholastic Aptitude Test (SAT) of the College Board or from the American College Testing Program (ACT).
 These scores, together with high school transcripts, are used as important indicators of academic success at the college level.
 Students may inquire about registration procedures for the SAT by contacting the College Entrance Examination Board, Box 592, Princeton, N.J.
+08540 (609-921-9000)

-08540 (609-921-9000) or for the ACT by contacting the American College Testing Program, P.O.
-Box 414, Iowa City, IA 52243 (319-337-1270) or simply by seeing their high school guidance counselors. - Placement Examinations: All entering freshmen take a series of placement examinations, in accordance with university policies listed elsewhere in this catalog.
-Students exempted from any graduation requirement as a result of those examinations must replace those credits with Arts and Science or music electives, as appropriate.
-Regarding music placement tests in theory and piano, please consult the Hearings and Tests booklet, available from the Westminster Choir College Academic Coordinator or online.
+or for the ACT by contacting the American College Testing Program, P.O.
+Box 414, Iowa City, IA 52243 (319-337-1270) or simply by seeing their high school guidance counselors.